BlackCubes/Tic-Tac-Toe/README.md

             bool_value = 0
 ```

-The last function asks the player(s) if they would like play the game again.
+The last function asks the player(s) if they would like to play the game again.
 It handles different edge cases like `yes` or `y`.
 Returns `True` if the player(s) do want to play again, `False` if they do not, and the prompt keeps asking until the conditionals are met:

 ```
 def replay():